dpoulopoulos/virtml/docs/source/manual-deployment/kubernetes.md

 # Deploy Kubernetes

 In this section, you will learn how to deploy a Kubernetes cluster using [kubespray](https://github.com/kubernetes-sigs/kubespray).
-Now that you have a few VMs running, you can use them as targets for the Kubernetes cluster.
+Now that you have a few VMs running, you can use them as nodes for the Kubernetes cluster.

 Kubespray is a set of Ansible playbooks that you can use to deploy a Kubernetes cluster.
 It is designed to be used in a variety of environments, including bare metal, virtual machines, and cloud